CaleyD/FrontEndGuidelines/README.md

 This document outlines the conventions we use at WHS.
 This is an open document and everything is up for discussion/consideration.
 We have a tremendous amount of legacy code that does not adhere to these rules, and if you find yourself in one of those files it is in everyone's best interest to refactor it.

 These guidelines are not specific to WHS.
 Our product is not unique enough to warrant deviations from industry standards.
 Much of this document has been adapted from other front end development guidelines.
-We're not developing on a seperate internet or for a unique browser, so we shouldn't need to invent new standards.
+We're not developing on a separate internet or for a unique browser, so we shouldn't need to invent new standards.

 ## Supported Browsers

 http://foswiki.dev.webmd.com/bin/view.pl/Main/SupportedBrowsers

-We do not gaurantee that all functionality will work the same between browsers.
+We do not guarantee that all functionality will work the same between browsers.
 In fact, with responsive design, we intentionally change layout and style for different browsers.
 Users need to be able to accomplish the same tasks with all of our supported browsers, but the mechanisms are free to change based on browser features.

 IE8 represents ~40% of our traffic today.